GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
 <summary style="font-size:20px;font-weight:bold">Warning message for expiring and expired certificates and secrets</summary>

-we have fixed a bug and now warning messages will be displayed for both expiring and expired certificates and secrets on the portal.
+We have fixed a bug and now warning messages will be displayed for both expiring and expired certificates and secrets on the portal.
 Earlier, it was displayed only for expiring certificates and secrets.

 </details>